ishjain/mmWave/README.md

 # Millimeter Wave Blockage Modeling

 Work towards my thesis at NYU.
-This work is published as conference paper at international teletraffic congress (ITC30) and the journal paper at JSAC special issue on URLLC applications.
+This work is published as conference paper at [International Teletraffic Congress (ITC30)](https://ieeexplore.ieee.org/abstract/document/8493070) and the journal paper at [JSAC special issue on URLLC applications](https://ieeexplore.ieee.org/document/8643739?arnumber=8643739&source=authoralert).

 We present a simplified model for the key QoS parameters such as blockage probability, frequency, and duration in mmWave cellular systems.
 Our model considers an open park-like area with dynamic blockage due to mobile blockers and self-blockage due to user's own body.
 A typical user is at the center and the BSs are distributed uniformly around the user.
 The user is considered blocked when all potential BSs around the UE are blocked simultaneously.